 The information in the Whois record is initially provided when a domain name is registered.
 But over time, it gets out of date.

 In general, domain owners are required to keep up do data their Whois register information and to make corrections: ICANN requires that a registrar present to the registrant the current Whois information, at least once per year.

-Nevertheless many domain owners forgot to review their Whois data, and to make the needed corrections.
-In addition each registrar has different procedures for changing the information and sometimes the procedure could take time.
+Nevertheless, many domain owners forgot to review their Whois data and to make the needed corrections.
+In addition, each registrar has different procedures for changing the information and sometimes the procedure could take time.

 As a result, many WHOIS records are outdated.

-Unfortunately the WHOIS information may not always be true.
+Unfortunately, the WHOIS information may not always be true.

 But it doesn’t exist any method of verification of WHOIS data provided by the registrant.
-This means that if a website owner prefers to name himself Merry Poppins, his record will be considered legit in the WHOIS register, as there’s no way to check or verify registrant’s identity.
+This means that if a website owner prefers to name himself Merry Poppins, his record will be considered legit in the WHOIS register, as there’s no way to check or verify the registrant’s identity.